 The decisions that your employees make will literally define your organization.
 Make sure that when your employees are confronted with difficult legal and ethical challenges that they have the training to make the right decision every time.
 Ethics Made Simple is a short but comprehensive workplace ethics training program that covers virtually every major workplace ethics topic in 8 and a half minutes.
 When combined with the employee quiz, this ethics training course takes less than 15 minutes to complete.
-The program also comes with a leader's guide that can used to expand the training.
+The program also comes with a leader's guide that can be used to expand the training.

 This business ethics training course covers:

-- Stealing workplace resources such as office supplies, unauthorized photocopies and computer printouts.
+- Stealing workplace resources such as office supplies, unauthorized photocopies, and computer printouts.